mr-pmillz/eoldate/README.md

 An End of Life Date API SDK written in Go

-This is a fairly simple wrapper around the endoflife.date API [Read the Docs](https://endoflife.date/docs/api)
+This is a wrapper around the endoflife.date API
+[Read the Docs](https://endoflife.date/docs/api)

 ## Installation